About

 Black and white portrait of author Emily Strempler

 Emily Strempler (she/her) is a queer, German-Canadian, ex-fundamentalist, writer of literary and literary-genre cross-over fiction.
 She is an intersectional-feminist, anti-colonist, and abolitionist.
-Her work has appeared in numerous publications, including the Bitchin’ Kitsch, New Critique, and Agnes & True.
+Her work has appeared in numerous publications, including The Dalhousie Review, Broken Pencil, The Bitchin' Kitsch, and Agnes & True.
+She is a an editor at the Baltimore Review and managing editor at Li Isprii.

-Born in Winnipeg and raised in a deeply conservative Christian community, she married at eighteen before leaving the church and moving out west.
-She now lives with her husband of more than a decade—Michif (Red River Metis) bar manager and beadwork artist, Jeremy Allard—in the famous tourist destination and infamous party town of Banff, Alberta, inside beautiful Banff National Park.
-Together, they host the Banff Writers’ Group.
+Born and raised in Winnipeg and raised in a deeply conservative Christian community, she married at eighteen before leaving the church and moving out west.
+She now lives with her husband of more than a decade—Michif (Red River Metis) bar manager, magazine editor, and beadwork artist, Jeremy Allard—inside beautiful Banff National Park.
+Together, they host the Banff Writers Group.

-She is currently seeking representation for a novel.
+She is currently seeking a publisher for her first novel.